asyncapi/generator/apps/generator/docs/nunjucks-depreciate.md

 --
-title: "Depreciation of nunjucks render engine"
+title: "Migration guide from nunjucks render engine"
 weight: 170
 ---

-# Migration Guide from nunjucks render engine to react render engine
+## Migration Guide from nunjucks render engine to react render engine

-## Introduction
+### Introduction

-AsyncAPI Generator is moving away from Nunjucks templates in favor of React templates.
+The asyncAPI generator is moving away from Nunjucks templates in favor of React templates.
 This guide will help you migrate your existing Nunjucks templates to React.

-## Step-by-Step Migration Guide
+### Step-by-step migration guide

-### 1. Update package.json
+#### 1. Update package.json

 Change your template configuration in `package.json`: